RobertCam/recipe-mood-match/README.md

 # 🍲 Mood Recipe Match

 A Next.js web application that generates personalized recipes based on your current mood using OpenAI's GPT model.
-Simply select how you're feeling, optionally specify any allergies, and get a custom recipe tailored to match your mood!
+Simply select how you're feeling, optionally specify any allergies or ingredients you'd like to include, and get a custom recipe tailored to match your mood!

 ## ✨ Features

 - **Mood-Based Recipe Generation**: Choose from predefined moods (tired, adventurous, lazy, cozy, energetic, romantic, stressed, celebratory) or enter a custom mood
 - **Allergy Support**: Specify allergies to ensure recipes avoid problematic ingredients
+- **Ingredient Preferences**: Request specific ingredients to be included in your recipe
 - **Recipe Saving**: Save your favorite recipes to localStorage for easy access later
 - **Beautiful UI**: Modern, responsive design with a warm, food-themed color palette
 - **Real-Time Generation**: Get instant recipe suggestions powered by OpenAI